stakater/stakater-docs/docs/content/sre/pipelines/introduction.md

 ## Continuous Delivery
 Once a CI strategy is in place, consideration can then move to achieving continuous delivery (CD).
 This involves automating the steps required to promote the work product from one environment to the next within the defined software development lifecycle (SDLC).
 Such steps could include automated testing, smoke, unit, functional, and static code analysis and static dependency checks for known security vulnerabilities.
 With containers, promotion in later stages of the SLC may merely involve the tagging of the (immutable) image to mark acceptance.
-  Binary promotions are also possible such that only the image is pushed (to the target registry of the new environment), leaving source code in situ.
+Binary promotions are also possible such that only the image is pushed (to the target registry of the new environment), leaving source code in place.

 ## Continuous Deployment